7 Fun Group Board Games

 What's Great About It: This game moves fast, and it changes every time you start a new round so you can never guess who's the werewolf.
 This game is also family-friendly, so feel free to invite younger players to join in.

 7. The Best Trivia Game: Wits & Wagers Deluxe Edition

 Number Of Players: 4+

-The Gist: If you're itching to test your knowledge, Wits and Wagers: Party Edition is a great addition to your game night line-up.
+The Gist: If you're itching to test your knowledge, Wits & Wagers Deluxe Edition is a great addition to your game night line-up.
 The best part?
 You don't even have to know the answers to win.
 After a question is asked, each player writes down their best guess.
 Then, the rest of the group bets on which answer they think is correct (or at least closest).
 Get ready for tons of debate and controlled chaos!

 Bustle may receive a portion of sales from products purchased from this article, which was created independently from Bustle's editorial and sales departments.

 This article was originally published on